callysto/TMTeachingTurtles/README.md

 # T(eenage)M(utant)TeachingTurtles

-Repository for code workshops by using turtles.
-Currently, we will have our intro to python turtles course which we typically run "live" so we may not need any workbooks here outside of reference materials.
-However, we will also be storing our "data with turtles" materials where we introduce pandas data frames.
+Repository for code workshops using turtles in Jupyter notebooks with Python.
+For each notebook there is a student version and an instructor version containing the solutions.

+TMPythonTurtles introduces Python concepts using turtles.

+TMDataTurtles extends this to data frames and pandas with a dataset of turtle moves.